Betree/democracy-watcher/README.md

 To deploy your project on Github pages, just go to the project Settings, scroll to GitHub Pages and select `master branch /docs folder` from the Source dropdown menu.

+To setup a custom domain, check out [this link](https://help.github.com/articles/using-a-custom-domain-with-github-pages/)

 # :wrench: Configuration

 All configuration and data modifications (except for home page) are done in YAML files.
 YAML has a very simple syntax, don't